 Swiss Route on Grand Capucin SE face

-: to the first ones the possibility to climb it by the old style, to the second a challenging free-climb reaching the 6b grade (5.11) with some aid points or, totally free-climbing, the 7b (5.12b).
-Quick parties can climb the route in 1 day, both from Courmayeur and Chamonix, but the best solution is largely to spend the overnight at Rifugio Torino or at Refuge des Cosmiques, both for a more relaxed climb and a good acclimatization.
+It deserves to both “old school” climbers and free-climbers a charming adventure in a superb milieu: to the first ones the possibility to climb it by the old style, to the second a challenging free-climb reaching the 6b grade (5.11) with some aid points or, totally free-climbing, the 7b (5.12b).
+Quick parties can climb the route in 1 day, both from Courmayeur and Chamonix, but the best solution is largely to overnight at Rifugio Torino or at Refuge des Cosmiques, both for a more relaxed climb and a good acclimatization.

 The best starting point is Courmayeur, lying in the Italian side of Monte Bianco, close to the entrance of Tunnel of Monte Bianco; the peak can be reached also from Chamonix, in the French side of Monte Bianco, but the approach walk to the peak on the glacier is quite longer.